Ribbon structures of the Drinfeld center of a finite tensor category: Introduction

 for all $X, Y \in \mathcal{B}$, where $(-)^*$ is the duality functor; see, {\it e.g.}, \cite{MR3242743}.
 These notions are used, for example, to formulate and construct several kinds of topological invariants or, more generally, topological quantum field theory.

-Given a rigid monoidal category $\mathcal{C}$, we have a braided rigid monoidal category $\mathcal{Z}(\mathcal{C})$ called the {\em Drinfeld center} of $\mathcal{C}$ (see Subsection~\ref{subsec:Dri-cen-var} for our convention).
-The Drinfeld center does not admit a ribbon structure in general.
-In this paper, we classify the ribbon structures of $\mathcal{Z}(\mathcal{C})$ in the case where $\mathcal{C}$ is a {\em finite tensor category} in the sense of \cite{MR2119143}.
+Given a rigid monoidal category $\mathcal{C}$, we have a braided rigid monoidal category $\mathcal{Z}(\mathcal{C})$ called the {\em Drinfeld center} of $\mathcal{C}$.
+In this paper, we classify the ribbon structures of the Drinfeld center of a {\em finite tensor category} in the sense of \cite{MR2119143}.
 A typical example of a finite tensor category is the category $H\mbox{-mod}$ of finite-dimensional left modules over a finite-dimensional Hopf algebra $H$.
-As is well-known, the Drinfeld center of $H\mbox{-mod}$ is identified with $D(H)\mbox{-mod}$, where $D(H)$ is the Drinfeld double.
+As is well-known, the Drinfeld center of $H\mbox{-mod}$ is identified with the category of finite-dimensional modules over the Drinfeld double of $H$.
 Our result can be thought of as a categorical generalization of Kauffman and Radford's classification result of the ribbon elements of the Drinfeld double of a finite-dimensional Hopf algebra \cite{MR1231205}.

-Etingof, Nikshych and Ostrik \cite{MR2097289} have introduced the {\em distinguished invertible object} $\alpha$ of a finite tensor category $\mathcal{C}$.
-Following \cite{MR2097289}, there is a natural isomorphism $\delta_X: \alpha \otimes X \to X^{****} \otimes \alpha$ ($X \in \mathcal{C}$).
-As this theorem generalizes the celebrated Radford $S^4$-formula, we call $\delta$ the Radford isomorphism.
+Etingof, Nikshych and Ostrik \cite{MR2097289} have introduced the {\em distinguished invertible object} $\modobj$ of a finite tensor category $\mathcal{C}$.
+Following \cite{MR2097289}, there is a natural isomorphism $\delta_X: \modobj \otimes X \to X^{****} \otimes \modobj$ ($X \in \mathcal{C}$).
+As this result generalizes the celebrated Radford $S^4$-formula, we call $\delta$ the {\em Radford isomorphism}.
 Our classification result claims that the ribbon structures of $\mathcal{Z}(\mathcal{C})$ are parametrized by `square roots' of the Radford isomorphism ({\it cf}. \cite[Theorem 3]{MR1231205}).
-The precise statement requires a bit big system of notations, so we omit it here.